 As anyone who is familiar with Italian food culture knows, a meal without wine is only half of the experience.
 Most of these wines can be purchased via wine.com, the Vivino app, or by finding the closest retailer that stocks these in your area by using wine-searcher.com

 I am obviously Italian-centric in my selections, as my pairing philosophy is: “If it grows together, it goes together.”
 But I have also thrown in some variations including a couple of spirits.
 I hope you enjoy my suggested pairings for my favorite foods at many of Little Italy's best shops.

-Don't forget, we offer a daily food tour, Tuesday-Saturday from 11am-1:30pm plus we offer pastry tours and private tours for friends, families and corporate groups.
+Don't forget, we offer a daily food tour, Thursday-Saturday from 11am-1:30pm plus we offer pastry tours and private tours for friends, families and corporate groups.
 And if you would like a free copy of our official Arthur Avenue Food Tours shopping list, scroll down to the end of the article and submit your email.

 Calandra’s Cheese Shop

 Known to locals at as "the ricotta shop" Diego and his team know and love cheese and this is the best place on Arthur Avenue to sample cheese and find something new.

 To pair with Diego's caciocavallo cheese try: White: Feudi Di San Gregorio Falanghina or Red: San Salvatore Porconero Aglianico

 Our guests always end up buying a hunk of Prima Donna, a blend of parmigiano and gouda which never disappoints.
 White: Caggiano Bechar Fiano Di Avellino or Red: GD Vajra Langhe Nebbiolo